 Although small, these creatures can pack a punch.
-There are over 387 species of shrews in the world, but only three live in North America.
+There are over 387 species of shrews worldwide, but only three live in North America.

 The largest shrew species in North America is the northern short-tailed shrew.
-The least shrew is the smallest of all the species found in North America.
+The least shrew is the smallest species found in North America.
 They grow to about 3 inches long and have a long pointed snout and a tail.

 Are Shrews Dangerous To Humans?